The Great Depression Quiz

 Answer. (a)

-Question: How did the Great Depression impact the German economy?
+How did it impact the German economy?

 (a) Germany experienced rapid economic growth and prosperity.